Accomack Car Accident Kills Teen, Injures Three

 An inexperienced teen driver traveling too fast around a bend may be the cause of a tragic accident in Accomack last week.
-The Virginian-Pilot reports that four teens were traveling south on Atlantic Avenue in a 2011 Chevrolet Malibu late on the evening of December 16, 2016.
+The Virginian-Pilot reports that four teens were traveling south on Atlantic Avenue in a 2011 Chevrolet Malibu late in the evening.
 As the car came around a curve, the driver lost control of the vehicle.
 It ran off road, spun around and struck a tree.

 Three of the four were wearing seat belts at the time of the crash.
 Tragically, one of the teens wearing a seat belt was killed in the accident.
 The three others – including the driver – were injured and hospitalized.